line/armeria/site/src/sphinx/server-annotated-service.rst

     }

 Then, you can write your service method as follows.
-Note that a request converter will work on the parameters which are neither annotated nor automatically injectable types.
+Note that a request converter will work on the parameters which are neither annotated nor automatically injected types.

 .. code-block:: java